jonathanrbarney/managers/README.md

 err := managers.Remove("Example Manager") // Remove all internal references to "Example Manager"

 // func KillAndRemove(managerName string) error { ... }
-err := managers.KillAndRevmoe("Example Manager") // Stop the "Example Manager" and then remove all internal references to it.
+err := managers.KillAndRemove("Example Manager") // Stop the "Example Manager" and then remove all internal references to it.
 ```

 ## Manager Methods